 Cured ham is as much gastro-science as it is an artisan craft that is still practiced today.
 When you cure ham, it’s often aged to perfection in either a salted brine or with a salt and seasoning mixture.
 The curing process works to preserve the meat so that the texture and flavor are not only consistent, but more shelf-stable.
 While many of us eat ham often, we don’t always think about the effort and care that goes into the seasoning, salting, aging and curing of that delicious delicacy.

-At Hobe’s Country Ham, we still use our grandfather’s recipe for curing ham, and we know that you’ll agree with us when we say the results are flavorful and spectacular.
-Since 1973, we have been a family-owned and operated business, which means that for over 40 years, we have been providing delicious and quality ham products to those around us.
+At Hobe’s Country Ham, we still use Hobert Gambill’s recipe for curing ham, and we know that you’ll agree with us when we say the results are flavorful and spectacular.
+Since 1973, this has been a family-owned and operated business, which means that for over 40 years, we have been providing delicious and quality ham products to those around us.

 We would love to share our cured ham with you.
 Give us a call to learn more about the process that goes into our cured hams.